 Erika Theisen, also known as Squeezy, is a paleo meal prep blogger, CrossFit coach, certified nutrition coach, and a competitive CrossFit athlete.
 She is extremely passionate about nutrition and living an active lifestyle, and helping as many people as she can along the way.
 You can check out her blog to learn more and her Instagram here.

-Exploring eating healthier this month?
+Exploring eating healthier?
 We’re here to help.
 Explore our menu here.
 At Territory, we concentrate on providing a simple foundation for clean eating.
 That foundation basically boils down to “eat more veggies, get good protein, include healthy fats, and try to trim your intake of processed carbohydrates/gluten, dairy and sugar.”
 Happy clean eating!

 In need of a spring clean to your eating routine this March?
 We are taking the guesswork out of eating clean by offering a 4 week bundle of healthy meals that are delicious and nutritious.
 And we’re rewarding you for making the commitment by offering a free meal each week.
 Sign up here.